COVID-19 entry restrictions for Bosnia and Herzegovina

 There have been a small number of hoax bomb threats at various location since mid-May, causing some disruption.
 You should keep up to date with local developments and follow the advice of local authorities.

 Around 9,000 British nationals visit Bosnia and Herzegovina every year.
 Most visits are trouble-free.

 Terrorist attacks in Bosnia and Herzegovina cannot be ruled out.
 See Terrorism

 Unexploded landmines remain a real danger, particularly in isolated areas in the mountains and countryside.
 Flooding and landslides in previous years have moved minefields and destroyed some of the minefield markings.
 For latest updates on mines see the Mine Action Centre website.
 See Local travel

 If you are travelling by road, check local information before setting off.

 For information on weather conditions, see meteoalarm pages for Bosnia and Herzegovina.

-The level of crime against foreigners is low, but you should beware of pickpockets in cities and on public transport.
+The level of crime against foreigners is generally low, but you should beware of pickpockets in cities and on public transport, and take particular care in areas known to be popular with tourists.
 See Crime